HenryOyoto/HenryOyoto/README.md

 I’m an **Electronics and Computer Engineer** specializing in hardware design, programming, and technical documentation.

 I use this space to document my work, share engineering projects, and provide technical services in PCB design, Python programming, and technical documentation.
+I am also excellent at **AutoCAD Design**.

 ---